HF awards

 Rules: Confirmation of two-way contacts is required by QSL cards, LoTW or ClubLog with any amateur radio station within the Commonwealth call areas at the time of application.

-Worked ITU Zones Awards
+Worked ITU Zones awards

 International Telecommunications Union (ITU) Zones offers a number of awards which allow progression through the bands.
 They are challenging and require a good range of operating skills.
 The awards recognise the work of the ITU in coordinating and facilitating communication networks throughout the world.
 The following awards are available: